-Cathy Craver, physical therapist, teaches wheelchair fitting to other therapists with a goal of optimizing function for patients.
-Cathy works at Spain Rehabilitation Center and recently presented “Seating and Wheeled Mobility: Where Science and Art Meet” to therapists in North Alabama.
-Cathy has a passion for helping others and has been a physical therapist at Spain Rehabilitation Center for more than 11 years.
+Cathy has been a physical therapist at Spain Rehabilitation Center for more than 11 years.
 “I decided I wanted to work with people who have regular problems and who want to live a regular life.
 I wanted to find a way to help people make the most of their life situation given their disability.
 Since then it’s been a creative challenge.
 How do you help people make the most of what they have so they can live the life they have left to live?
 That drives me every day.”
 Wheelchair evaluation and fittings are one of the ways she does that.

 People who use wheelchairs know the correct wheelchair fit is essential for optimal function.
-Wheelchairs come in all shapes and sizes and people who have issues with limits in mobility often cannot shift, move or maintain upright sitting without the supports provided by their chairs.
-“Your wheelchair is an important part of your life, so you want to make sure you end up with the right wheelchair that fits your body, preferences, activities and lifestyle” says The Model Systems Knowledge Translation Center (MSKTC), an advocacy group for individuals with traumatic brain injury (TBI), spinal cord injury (SCI), and burn injury.
-“With new types of wheelchairs and components coming on the market all the time, the days of “one size fits all” are long gone.”
-Some of MSKTC recommends you consider include:
+Wheelchairs come in all shapes and sizes.
+And people who have issues with limits in mobility often cannot shift, move or maintain upright sitting.
+They need the supports provided by their wheelchairs to maintain good posture.
+“Your wheelchair is an important part of your life.
+So you want to make sure you end up with the right wheelchair.
+It needs to fit your body, preferences, activities and lifestyle” says The Model Systems Knowledge Translation Center (MSKTC).
+MSKTC is an advocacy group for individuals with traumatic brain injury (TBI), spinal cord injury (SCI), and burn injury.
+“There are new types of wheelchairs and components coming on the market all the time.
+The days of “one size fits all” are long gone.”
+Some of the factors MSKTC recommends you consider when getting fitted for a wheelchair include:

 • A medical doctor who understands your overall health situation.
 The doctor is the one who writes the prescription needed for your insurance to pay for the wheelchair and has ultimate responsibility for determination of medical necessity.